Ascot Vale

 Ascot Vale features high concentrations of group households, with a higher-than-average median household size

-Family households account for 64.8% of all households, including 30.1% couples with children, 23.9% couples without children, and 9.1% single parent families.
-Non-family households constitute the remaining 35.2%, with lone person households at 28.8% and group households comprising 6.3% of the total.
-The median household size is 2.4 people, which is larger than the Greater Melbourne average of 2.3 people.
+Family households constitute 64.8% of all households, including 30.1% couples with children, 23.9% couples without children, and 9.1% single parent families.
+Non-family households comprise the remaining 35.2%, with lone person households at 28.8% and group households making up 6.3%.
+The median household size is 2.4 people, larger than the Greater Melbourne average of 2.3.

 Frequently Asked Questions - Households